Diving Headfirst Into Your Family Tree

-One important thing to keep in mind when diving into your ancestry research is that there is a definite learning curve.
+One important thing to keep in mind when diving into your family history research is that there is a definite learning curve.
 It takes time (and experience) to figure out how and where to locate the information you are seeking.
-Tweet this

 If you have endless time to dedicate to this task, then learning by trial and error may be the right method for you.

 If not, you might want to consider checking out an online class or two, to help you learn the tricks of the trade.

 While there are thousands of options out there, here are a few free ones that are a great starting point: